 We will send you our monthly E-Newsletter and Special Offers from Bicycle Adventures.
 You can unsubscribe at anytime and we will not sell or provide your email to anyone.

 Created for stronger cyclists, this 'heftier' version of the Crater Lake tour crosses the Coast Range and sails down the knobby headlands of the craggy southern seaboard before turning inland again to follow the Wild and Scenic Rogue River.
-The showstopper of the week, though, is the ride around spectacular Crater Lake, which Bicycling Magazine calls “a scenic road that will leave you breathless.”
+The showstopper of the week, though, is the ride around one of the Seven Wonders of Oregon: spectacular Crater Lake - which Bicycling Magazine calls “a scenic road that will leave you breathless.”

 Meet in Portland.
 Ride over the Smith River Range, from Lane County to the dunes of Reedsport.